Pr0metheus9/Oscillator-Physics-Simulation-/README.md

 This Contains Basic Python Oscillator Simulations (As a supplement to a current physics project I am working on) Using the p5 and matplotlib libraries for graphics.
 Calculations are done using the Runge–Kutta method

 #### Bugs/Fixes/Updates:
-> Will Fix Bug With Coupled Pendulum In Near Future!
+> Will Fix Bug With Coupled Pendulum In Near Future! </br>
+> Add a father oscillator class that all oscillators will inherit from. </br>
-> </br> Many More Oscillators To Be Added Soon!
+> Many More Oscillators To Be Added Soon! </br>

 #### Bibliography/Useful Links:
 >https://www.researchgate.net/publication/320371012_A_study_of_kinetic_friction_The_Timoshenko_oscillator </br>